-- (ii) Following the issuance of additional Class A bonus shares to the holders of Class B shares described above, all of our outstanding Class A shares and Class B shares shall be converted into a single class of ordinary shares on a 1:1 basis. - (iii) Our bridge loans obtained from NBFPII and BVF Forward, respectively, shall be converted into ordinary shares, at the public offering price less a discount of 15%, and the holders of the ordinary shares shall suffer dilution in an equivalent aggregate amount, prior to the consummation of this offering. - (iv) In order to achieve a fixed number of issued and outstanding ordinary shares prior to the consummation of this offering, and due to the fact that the exact number of Class A bonus shares issued to the holders of Class B shares is variable based on the price per share in the offering, we will issue up to additional ordinary shares in the form of bonus shares to all existing shareholders on a pro rata basis. - (v) We will undergo a share split, pursuant to which shareholders will receive twenty (20) shares in exchange for each share they currently own to such extent that the undiluted nominal share capital equals issued and outstanding ordinary shares immediately prior to the consummation of the offering. - (vi) Our board of directors shall be authorized to (a) resolve to distribute extraordinary dividends, (b) have Forward Pharma A/S acquire its own shares, (c) issue new shares without preemptive rights for existing shareholders, and (d) adopt certain other amendments to our Articles of Association.
+- (ii) Following the issuance of additional Class A bonus shares to the holders of Class B shares described above, all of our outstanding Class A shares and Class B shares were converted into a single class of ordinary shares on a 1:1 basis. - (iii) Our bridge loans (including all principal and accrued interest) obtained from NBFPII and BVF Forward, respectively, were converted into ordinary shares, at the initial public offering price less a discount of 15%, and the holders of the ordinary shares suffered dilution in an equivalent aggregate amount, prior to the consummation of this offering. - (iv) In order to achieve a fixed number of issued and outstanding ordinary shares prior to the consummation of this offering, and due to the fact that the exact number of Class A bonus shares issued to the holders of Class B shares was variable based on the price per share in the offering, we issued in the aggregate 1,550,540 additional ordinary shares based on the initial public offering price of \$21.00 per ADS, in the form of bonus shares to all existing shareholders on a pro rata basis. - (v) We underwent a share split, pursuant to which existing shareholders received ten (10) shares in exchange for each share they owned to such extent that the undiluted share capital was set to equal 35,313,760 issued and outstanding ordinary shares immediately prior to the consummation of the offering. - (vi) Our board of directors was authorized to (a) resolve to distribute extraordinary dividends, (b) have Forward Pharma A/S acquire its own shares, (c) issue new shares without preemptive rights for existing shareholders, and (d) adopt certain other amendments to our Articles of Association.

-We expect that all of the above-mentioned actions will take place prior to (or in connection with) the consummation of this offering (and some of them have already taken place), except that we have decided to postpone the hiring of a new Chief Executive Officer at this time, and instead elevated our Chief Operating Officer Peder Møller Andersen to the position of Chief Executive Officer and Chief Operating Officer.
+We have decided to postpone the hiring of a new Chief Executive Officer at this time, and instead elevated our Chief Operating Officer Peder Møller Andersen to the position of Chief Executive Officer and Chief Operating Officer.
+In August 2014, we hired Joel Sendek to be our Chief Financial Officer.